A Blanket of Hope: How Project Linus comforts children one quilt at a time

 Date: November 17, 2025

-The Augusta chapter of Project Linus filled a room with sewing machines, the colors of fabric, and over 100 volunteers determined to bring comfort to children facing some of life’s hardest moments.
+On Nov.
+15 and 16, the Augusta chapter of Project Linus filled a room with sewing machines, the colors of fabric, and over 100 volunteers determined to bring comfort to children facing some of life’s hardest moments.
+Their annual fundraiser, “Quilts-giving” wasn’t just a marathon of stitching, it was a marathon of dedication and love.
+Standing in the room, you couldn’t help but feel the volunteers’ excitement beaming in every direction.

 What to Read Next